-Andrew was born in Basildon Hospital on 25th April 1982 to William (Bill), a motor mechanic, and Eleanor, a civil servant, and has two younger brothers.
+Andrew was born in Basildon Hospital on 25th April 1982 to William (Bill), a motor mechanic, and Eleanor, a retired civil servant, and has two younger brothers.

-He grew up in Billericay, where his family have lived for five generations, and was educated at South Green Infants and Juniors and the Billericay School, sitting A-Levels at the Billericay School Sixth Form.
+He grew up in Billericay, where his family have lived for six generations, and was educated at South Green Infants and Juniors and the Billericay School, sitting A-Levels at the Billericay School Sixth Form.
 He went on to read Politics at the University of Greenwich, achieving a 2:1 Bachelor of the Arts (with Honours).

-Andrew has subsequently worked in financial services and recruitment and currently works in administration for a Local Authority in London.
+He has subsequently worked in financial services and recruitment and currently works in administration for a Local Authority in London.
 He lives with his two dogs, Gino and Bella, and is a member of the Norsey Woods Society and the Mill Meadows Society.
-He is a former governor of Basildon & Thurrock University Hospital and is also a former school governor.
+He is a former governor of Basildon & Thurrock University Hospital and also a former school governor.